or: uv add cranalytics

 - Feature analytics -> Feature Analytics Tutorial

-- ML modeling -> ML Modeling Tutorial
+- Advanced ML modeling -> ML Modeling Tutorial

 - Survival analysis (advanced) -> Survival Analysis Tutorial